trilioData/tvk-plugins/docs/preflight/README.md

 **Note for Dark Site Installation**

 - For using the `local-registry` flag, it is mandatory to have `busybox` and `dnsutils:1.3` images to be there in the private registry.
+    > Steps for pushing images to local registry
+    - Pull the images (dnsutils:1.3 & busybox) to local machine.
+    - use the following command to push it to the local registry
+    - `docker push <local registry/image>`
+    - Example: `docker push localhost:5000/busybox`
 ## Usage:

     kubectl tvk-preflight [flags]